MUSIC

 Other Learning Links

-Westport Public Schools Music Program Receives Best Community for Music Education Recognition
+Westport Public Schools Receives Best Community for Music Education Recognition, AGAIN!

 The Best Communities Music Education designation is awarded to districts that demonstrate outstanding achievement in efforts to provide music access and education to all students.
 Districts that have been recognized by the NAMM Foundation are often held up as models for other educators looking to elevate their own music education programs.